 - Don’t just do whatever.
 Ensure you’re doing the right movements the right way and programming your workouts to deliver results faster.
 Hire a coach, ask an experienced friend, film yourself, and/or self-educate.

 - Do what’s fun.
+Find workout-life balance by embracing a fitness lifestyle rather than forcing yourself to work out like it’s a job that you pay to do.
 Ditch the gym and go outside.
 Throw rocks around.
 Play sports.
-And see our Health and Fitness page for inspiration.
+And see our Health and Fitness archive for inspiration.

 Keep Motivating Yourself to Do What’s Best For You